How_to_send_the_JSON_data_from_a_Drupal_8_1

 Style options - JSON

 In the view, I selected ID, title, and body fields.
-So, the view will form an array only from the data that is contained in these fields.
+The view will form an array only from the data that these fields contain.

 How the view should look like in the end